 Discussion

 This study highlights that Europe is not protected from the risk of dengue.
-After the 1928 Greece epidemic, dengue was rarely reported in Europe until the establishment of Aedes during the 90th of the last century.21 Since then, dengue has been on a continuous rise to the extent that Europe faces an increasing threat of an epidemic.22
+After the 1928 Greece epidemic, dengue was rarely reported in Europe until the establishment of Aedes spp during the 90th of the last century.21 Since then, dengue has been on a continuous rise to the extent that Europe faces an increasing threat of an epidemic.22

 We reported 20,284 dengue cases with 130 autochthonous cases in Europe.
 Our data shows that dengue expansion increased recently from the beginning of the 21th century in Europe, especially in Germany and France.
-Nevertheless, the burden of the disease in Europe is still low compared with other endemic areas including South-East Asia and Western Pacific which account for around 75% of the global burden of the disease.23 Dengue expansion is attributed to many factors including climatic change, viral evolution, globalization, travel, and socioeconomic factors.24
+Nevertheless, the burden of the disease in Europe is still low compared with other endemic areas including South-East Asia and Western Pacific which account for around 75% of the global burden of the disease.23 Dengue expansion is attributed to many factors including advancement in surveillance systems and testing, climatic change, viral evolution, globalization, travel, increase the awareness of physicians in travel clinics, and socioeconomic factors.24

-Dengue transmission is highly sensitive to climate change through the effect on the dengue epidemiological triangle; the Aedes vector, dengue virus, and human.14 Historically, the increase in dengue outbreaks in the last century was simultaneous with the global average rise of temperature by 0.75°C.25 Climate change enhances dengue spatio-temporal expansion to non-endemic areas.24 Higher temperature increases vector capacity by increasing the average biting rate, probability of infectivity per bite either for the human or the vector, and rate of mosquito development.26 Therefore, it is related with the appearance of autochthonous cases and this explains the recent inflation in autochthonous dengue.
+Dengue transmission is highly sensitive to climate change through the effect on the dengue epidemiological triangle; the Aedes vector (Aedes spp), dengue virus, and human.14 Historically, the increase in dengue outbreaks in the last century was simultaneous with the global average rise of temperature by 0.75°C.25 Climate change enhances dengue spatio-temporal expansion to non-endemic areas.24 Higher temperature increases vector capacity by increasing the average biting rate, probability of infectivity per bite either for the human or the vector, and rate of mosquito development.26 Therefore, it is related with the appearance of autochthonous cases and this explains the recent inflation in autochthonous dengue.
 Relative humidity and rainfall are other climatic factors can affect dengue transmission through their positive effect on larval development and harvesting.27

+Climate changes significantly altered the vector competence in Europe.
+The literature revealed that both Ae.
+Aegypti and Ae. albopictus were infested Europe throughout the entire period (2006-2015).
+However, the pattern of distribution of either type is different; in particular, Ae. albopictus infested mainly in the Mediterranean area but expanding northward, while only three areas, Georgia and southwestern portions of Russia, have recently reported the infestation of Ae.
+Aegypti.
+Generally, at the optimum temperature, Ae.
+Aegypti showed higher intensity relative to Ae. albopictus.27

-Despite its effect on the epidemiological triangle, climate change alone cannot explain the current dengue expansion.
-Travel, trade, and globalization associated with climate change may be the main driver of dengue expansion.28 Traveling to South-East Asia and Caribbean islands accounted for more than half of imported cases that constitute more than 99% of European dengue.
+Despite its effect on the epidemiological triangle, travel, trade, along with globalization associated with climate change may be the main driver of dengue expansion.28 Traveling to South-East Asia and Caribbean islands accounted for more than half of imported cases that constitute more than 99% of European dengue.
 A stay for one week in Thailand during the peak season of dengue is associated with a 0.2% risk for dengue infection.29 The longer the duration of stay, the higher risk of infection.
-The risk of travel is not restricted to Europe; it affects other risk-free areas like Japan, USA and Latin America.22,28 Overseas travel was associated with establishment of the Aedes vector in Europe during the 90th of the last century through breeding of the mosquito larvae in used tyres.22 In addition to cross-border travel, inside-country travel from rural to urban areas contributes to dengue expansion through increased urbanization.28 These findings highlight the importance and the need for effective control of travel-associated dengue infection as a major cause of dengue expansion all over the world.
+The risk of travel is not restricted to Europe; it affects other low-risk areas like Japan, USA and Latin America.22,28 Overseas travel was associated with establishment of the Aedes vector in Europe during the 90th of the last century through breeding of the mosquito larvae in used tyres.22 In addition to cross-border travel, inside-country travel from rural to urban areas contributes to dengue expansion through increased urbanization.28 These findings highlight the importance and the need for effective control of travel-associated dengue infection as a major cause of dengue expansion all over the world.